Managing Cancer Pain

 Pain symptoms experienced by those with cancer pain vary from person to person and can range from mild to severe chronic pain.
-Pain can be caused from the cancer itself, or from the cancer treatments used to battle cancer, like chemotherapy treatment, radiation therapy and surgery.
+Nura offers several treatment options to manage cancer pain and we coordinate with your oncologist to ensure you have the best care.

-Cancer can cause pain as it grows by destroying or pressing on nearby structures inside the body, such as nerves, organs and bones.
-Cancer that spreads from its original site (primary tumor) can travel to other parts of the body (metastasis) causing injury to these other sites by growth and damaging nearby structures here as well.
+Cancer may cause pain by applying pressure to or destroying biological structures such as nerves, organs and bones.
+Cancer can spread from its original site (primary tumor) and travel to other parts of the body (metastasis), causing injury and pain at these sites as well.

 If you are experiencing pain from cancer or cancer treatments, please call Nura today and our team of top pain specialists will develop a pain management solution specifically for your needs.